intrigueio/intrigue-core/README.md

 # Build the container and run it
 $ docker-compose build && docker-compose up # and we're up on :27777
 ```

+#### Runtime configuration via environment variables:
+INTRIGUE_ENV: runtime environment.
+This should be "docker" when running in docker
+REDIS_URI: uri for the redis server.
+This should be "redis://redis:6379" when running in docker
+INTRIGUE_API: uri for the api endpoint.
+This should be "http://127.0.0.1:7777/v1" unless you've modified the endpoint in your puma config